warpalatino/warpalatino/README.md

 - 👋 Hi, I’m @warpalatino
-- 👀 I’m interested in developing fintech software that can explain to everyone what happens in financial markets, bringing professional grade trading knowledge to people...and in simple terms
+- 👀 I am building an AI fuzzy expert system interpreting financial markets and investing by incessantly adjusting its asset allocation to market conditions
-- 🌱 I’m currently learning and using JavaScript, Node.js, React, Python and Tensorflow
+- 🌱 I am a full stack developer coding with Node.js, Python, Tensorflow, Javascript, React, Gatsby, MongoDB
-- 💞️ I’m looking to collaborate on everything where I can add value, I have been a programmer since early 2020.
+- 💞️ I have been a programmer since early 2020.
+I am building a team in my startup www.pantar.ai.
-- 📫 How to reach me: nico@monetharia.io
+- 📫 How to reach me: nico@pantar.ai

 <!---
 warpalatino/warpalatino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.